-- 101. Poole Harbour is an outstanding natural feature and is designated as a Site of Special Scientific Interest (SSSI), Special Protection Area (SPA) and Ramsar site for its nature conservation importance.
-Increasing nitrogen levels from sewage and agriculture are contributing to the growth of algal mats in the harbour, restricting the growth, distribution and variety of important food available for wading birds protected under European law and smothering estuarine habitats. - 102.
+- contributing to the growth of algal mats in the harbour, restricting the growth, distribution and variety of important food available for wading birds protected under European law and smothering estuarine habitats. - 102.
 As with the Dorset Heathlands, it will be necessary to demonstrate that any proposed development strategy will not adversely affect the integrity of the Poole Harbour SPA/Ramsar.
 Adverse effects could arise in relation to recreational pressures and/or impacts on water quality.
-Habitats Regulations Assessments will need to be prepared alongside local plans and any other relevant planning strategies, to include consideration as to whether appropriate mitigation can be provided.

-- 103. A joint 'Nitrogen Reduction in Poole Harbour' SPD has been adopted, providing detailed guidance to ensure that development does not lead to an increase in the level of nitrates in Poole Harbour.
-The SPD covers the catchment for Poole Harbour, which incorporates parts of North Dorset, Poole, Purbeck and West Dorset50.
+Habitats Regulations Assessments will need to be prepared alongside local plans and any other relevant planning strategies, to include consideration as to whether appropriate mitigation can be provided. - 103.
+A joint 'Nitrogen Reduction in Poole Harbour' SPD has been adopted, providing detailed guidance to ensure that development does not lead to an increase in the level of nitrates in Poole Harbour.
+The SPD covers the catchment for Poole Harbour, which incorporates parts of North Dorset, Poole, Purbeck and West Dorset.
 It has been adopted by all four local authorities in 2017. - 104.
 One of the options for providing mitigation is to purchase agricultural land and change the use to a sparsely treed landscape.
 This leads to a reduction in the amount of nitrogen which is being spread onto the land within the catchment from agriculture, which offsets the additional nitrates arising due to residential development.
 It is worth noting that land purchased for nitrogen mitigation can also be considered for SANGs or more general green infrastructure, thus offering multiple benefits.
 Nitrogen mitigation can be delivered anywhere within the catchment, and local authorities will work together to ensure that appropriate mitigation is delivered.